Shanks7980-blip/ZoneInternetGamesServer/README.md

 * **Automatic Detection**: Automatically injects into new game instances as you launch them
 * **Continuous Monitoring**: Handles new game instances automatically

-**How it works:**
-* Start `MonitorApp.exe`
-* Launch Internet Checkers → Monitor detects it → Auto-injects DLL
-* Launch Internet Backgammon → Monitor detects it → Auto-injects DLL
-* Launch Internet Reversi → Monitor detects it → Auto-injects DLL
-* Each new game instance is automatically handled!

 ## Includes

 This repository includes, or will include, the following: